top of page

 1. Irregular or Negative Cash Flow

-What to do: Monitor your cash flow weekly and create forecasts to spot trends early.
+What to do: Track your cash flow weekly and create simple forecasts to anticipate shortfalls.

 2. Growing Debt with No Clear Repayment Plan